Madhumita1110/ResumeParsing/README.md

-# Resume Parsing Using RoBERTa-based Transfer Learning
+# Resume Parsing Using BERT based Transfer Learning

 This Resume Parser uses BERT-base-cased Transfer Learning for Named Entity Recognition (NER).
 It can extract key resume information accurately with advanced NLP techniques.